What Are Punitive Damages, and How Do They Differ From Compensatory Damages?

 - Prior history of the defendant: If the defendant has a history of similar misconduct or prior convictions, this may also be used to support your claim for punitive damages.

-- Impact on society: In some cases, the impact of the defendant’s conduct on society may also be considered in awarding punitive damages.
+- Impact on society: In some cases, the impact of the defendant’s conduct on society may also be considered when awarding punitive damages.

 Knowledge is your best defense, so stay informed and prepared in case you ever find yourself in a personal injury case in the state of Texas.
 Remember, justice may not always be guaranteed, but it is worth fighting for.
 Let us work towards a society where everyone can seek justice and fair compensation for their losses.